 Before We Start: The Foundation – Cannabinoids

 Before exploring delta-8-THC, let’s consider the chemical makeup of the cannabis and hemp plants.
 Cannabinoids, such as CBD, THC, CBG, CBC and so on, are oily compounds found in the sticky resins of the cannabis and hemp plant.
 There are at least 113 identified cannabinoids in the plant.
-Ongoing research on particularly well known cannabinoids such as CBD and THC have been investigated to determine its potential in treating a number of different conditions ranging from epilepsy to arthritis, stress & anxiety, sleep disorders, pain, bacterial and viral infections, cancer, and more.
+Ongoing research on particularly well known cannabinoids such as CBD and THC have been investigated to determine its potential in treating a number of different conditions ranging from bacterial and viral infections and more.
 As the industry and market evolves, this welcomes more interest and discovery into new cannabinoids, such as delta-8-THC.
 Whereas delta-9-THC has been widely researched, delta-8-THC is quite novel.
 The current product offerings in the cannabis and hemp market contain delta-9-THC (for hemp products, the delta-9-THC amount has to be lower than 0.3%).
 Delta-9-THC produces intoxicating or euphoric effects.

 Is THC just THC?
 What is the Difference between Delta-8-THC and Delta-9-THC?